Cancer and work

 Cancer, work and you

-Most people of working age who are diagnosed with cancer wonder how it will affect their ability to work.
-In many cases, cancer will affect a person’s work life.
+Cancer can affect your work life in different ways, not just because of how well you may or may not feel.
 For example, some of your treatment appointments will probably be scheduled during working hours.
-Whether you are able to work during treatment will depend on several things:
+Whether you are able to work before, during or after treatment will depend on several things:

 • the type and stage of cancer

-• the type of treatment you have and its side effects
+• the treatment you have and any side effects

 • the kind of work you do.

-Discuss the demands of your job with your healthcare team.
+Discuss the demands of your job with your health care team.
+Talk through what your work day is like, including how you travel to work.
 Ask them:

 • how much time off you are likely to need

-• whether you will be able to work throughout your treatment and recovery.
+• whether you will be able to work throughout treatment, recovery and beyond.

 Your decision will also depend on the support and flexibility of your employer.
 Most people who want to keep working during treatment are able to do so in some capacity.
 Some people manage by adjusting their work hours – they may miss a couple of days here and there or work part-time.
 See suggestions on how employers can support you.
 Others choose to take a break or retire.

 Each person’s situation is different – not everyone with the same type of cancer will make the same decision about work.
-It’s best to do what feels right for you.
+It will depend on what is possible and most practical for you.

 Telling your employer

 Telling your employer that you have cancer is a personal decision.
 While there is no law that requires you to share the diagnosis with your employer, you do have some obligations.
 You must tell your employer about anything that will affect your ability to do the essential requirements of your job or could reasonably cause a health and safety risk for you or other people.
-For example, some medicines you are taking may affect your ability or safety at work.
+You may need to think about what this means for you now and in the future.
+For example, some medicines you are taking may affect your ability to safely do your job.

 • lets you discuss the support you need and any changes that could be made to your work